Laser eye surgery is more within your grasp than you think

 Other than fear, one of the most common factors that prevent people from having high-quality Laser Eye Surgery is cost.
 With prices reaching upwards of £3,000 per eye, treatments from independent and private clinics certainly aren’t cheap — especially when compared to the budget prices of high street providers.

 It’s no wonder then that people often settle for the enticing deals offered by chains.
 And here’s where it gets tricky.

-In order to undercut hospitals and private clinics with such low prices, chain providers often skimp on the service provided (from the pre-operative screening process and the standard of technology, to patient care and quality aftercare service).
+In order to undercut hospitals and private clinics with such low prices, chain providers often skimp on the service provided (from the pre-operative screening process and the standard of technology to patient care and quality aftercare service).

 It’s no surprise then that having a treatment at a high street provider may result in a poor experience and less than ideal results.
 You only have to read the Laser Eye Surgery industry report from investigative consumer company Which? to see that.

 But if we focus on private and independent clinics, often run by surgeons who are expertly skilled and dedicated to better vision for all, then it’s a whole different story.
-Their primary purpose is achieveing the best possible vision correction for you, not hitting targets.
+Their primary purpose is achieving the best possible vision correction for you, not hitting targets.
 And therefore, it’s not uncommon to find they offer payment plans that split the treatment price into more affordable monthly instalments — often with no interest whatsoever.

-The idea the Laser Eye Surgery is too expensive is just another myth — like it being painful or scary.
+The idea that Laser Eye Surgery is too expensive is just another myth — like it being painful or scary.
 Spread out over the course of a year, two or three, the costs are manageable, and even, in the long run, become more economical than contacts or glasses.
 As one of your most important senses, your eyesight is invaluable; make sure you give it the high-quality care and treatment it deserves.